 The Interplay of Sat, Chit, Ananda

-The good news is, you don’t have to be a monk or a mystic to connect with your soul.
+It is simple, you don’t have to be a monk or a mystic to connect with your soul.

 i) Meditate Regularly